 This project is an opportunity to bring various refugee/immigrant communities together to make “bundles” and tell their stories of leaving their native countries and the difficulties of resettlement in the United States.
 If they choose, participants and their bundles are photographed and stories recorded.

-This project was motivated by the desire to call attention to global displacement and inspired by a poem.
+This project is motivated by our desire to call attention to global displacement.

 Leavings/Belongings is durational.
 For updated Information please contact us.